 Much of the drop in Philadelphia's inmate population is due to state legislation that has moved one group of convicted criminals from the city jails to the state prisons.
 Some of it is due to a reduction in arrests.
 Measures are being taken to make the criminal justice system more efficient and more innovative in the ways it deals with incarceration.

 The Philadelphia Research Initiative hosted a panel discussion at the University of Pennsylvania Law School on the findings of its report.
-Watch the video, Behind the Rise and Fall of Philadelphia's Prison Population: A Conversation.
+Watch the video of Part One and Part Two of Behind the Rise and Fall of Philadelphia’s Prison Population.

 Because of the strong audience participation during the Q&A period, time did not permit our panelists and other leaders in the criminal justice community to discuss all of the audience questions that were submitted at the event.
 Subsequently, the participants generously agreed to continue the conversation in writing.
 Here is a link to that Q&A.